 This year, sociologist and Pulitzer Prize-winning author Matthew Desmond, along with a team of researchers at Princeton University, built and released the first comprehensive database of court-ordered evictions around the country.
 Using records from cities, counties and municipalities, the research covers evictions that took place from 2000 to 2016 — more than 82 million of them.
 It underscores what Desmond uncovered with brutal clarity in his book, "Evicted" — that there's an affordable housing crisis in this country that keeps low-income families with children in chronic poverty.
 Evictions often lead directly to homelessness.

-"Eviction: Life Unpacked" follows the effect of evictions on Maine families headed by single moms and on a disabled retiree, how evictions are handled in Eviction Court, the challenge of getting rental assistance and finding any available rentals for families and, finally, we'll hear from a group of landlords about the challenges they face.
-We'll examine what advocates, tenants and landlords think are possible "solutions" to this crisis.
+"Eviction: Life Unpacked" follows the effect of evictions on low-income tenants who often wind up in Eviction Court, examines the challenge of getting rental assistance and finding affordable rentals for families and seniors.
+There's also the perspective of landlords who face difficulties of their own.
+Finally, we'll hear from advocates and others about possible "solutions" to this crisis.

 Maine Public staff members Susan Sharon, Mark Simpson, Keith Shortall, Andrew Catalina, Caitlin Troutman, Rebecca Conley and Barbara Cariddi, and interns Celie Deagle and Lucia Helder, contributed to this project.